mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 campaigns can have long story arcs and ongoing plotlines, taking multiple scenarios to resolve.
-In a shared campaign, the position of Referee rotates from player to player – for example, when the characters’ ship Jumps to a new star system, a different player takes over as Referee and presents the dangers and opportunities in this new system.
+In a shared campaign, the position of Referee rotates from player to player – for example, when the characters' ship Jumps to a new star system, a different player takes over as Referee and presents the dangers and opportunities in this new system.